Facts About Donation

 Anyone can potentially be a donor regardless of age, race or medical history.
 Cancer, heart disease, diabetes, poor diet or lifestyle, poor eye sight or cataracts may not prevent you from being a donor.

 All major religions approve of organ, eye and tissue donation.
 They see it as an unselfish act of charity.
-To learn about your religion’s position on donation, refer to this page: Theological Perspectives
+To learn about your religion’s position on donation, refer to this page: Religion and Organ Donation

 Donation & Funeral Services